 What Happens to Your Brain Waves?

 As a part of yoga nidra practice, practitioners are taken through a stage called nyasa, where you are prompted to feel each part of your body in a specific order.
 As you do, nyasa triggers a relaxation response.

 The relaxation response balances the two aspects of your nervous system: sympathetic (commonly called fight-or-flight mode or, more recently, fight-flight-freeze mode) and parasympathetic (rest-and-digest mode).
 This in turn aligns and balances the activity of your brain hemispheres.

-In the process, your brain makes a shift from a beta brain wave state (an awakened state with lots of brain activity), to alpha brain wave state (a more relaxed state which is associated with a relaxed position, eyes closed and visual channel disconnected).
+In the process, your brain makes a shift from a beta brain wave state (an awakened state with lots of brain activity), to an alpha brain wave state (a more relaxed state which is associated with a relaxed position, eyes closed, and visual channel disconnected).

 Scientists have established a correlation between beta brain wave state and anxiety.
-So as you move into alpha-state, you are slowing down the brain activity and beginning to shift into a restorative, restful mode.
+So as you move into the alpha state, you are slowing down the brain activity and beginning to shift into a restorative, restful mode.